kirlf/CSP/FEC/Convolutional codes modeling.md

 ## Encoding
-[Convolutional codes](https://en.wikipedia.org/wiki/Convolutional_code) are kind of continuous [error-correcting codes](https://github.com/kirlf/CSP/tree/master/FEC).
+Convolutional codes are kind of <u>continuous error-correcting codes</u>.
 They can be easily described via the polynomial structure, that can be also mapped into the shift-registers representation, e.g.:

 ![shiftregs](https://raw.githubusercontent.com/kirlf/CSP/master/FEC/assets/shift_regs.png)
 >Fig. 1.1.1.
 Example of shift-register structure (m1 and m2 are the constrain lengths (memory length)).